 Bouma, J., P. Droogers.
 1998.
 A procedure to derive land quality indicators for sustainable agricultural production.
 Geoderma.
 85: 103-110.

 Henle, K., D. Alard, J. Clitherow, P. Cobb, L. Firbank, T. Kull, D. McCracken, R.F.
 Moritz, J. Niemelä, M. Rebane.
 2008.
 Identifying and managing the conflicts between agriculture and biodiversity conservation in Europe–A review.
 Agriculture, Ecosystems & Environment.
 124: 60-71.

 Pimentel, D., B. Berger, D. Filiberto, M. Newton, B. Wolfe, E. Karabinakis, S. Clark, E. Poon, E. Abbett, S. Nandagopal.
 2004.
 Water resources: agricultural and environmental issues.
 BioScience.
 54: 909-918.

 Umair, M., U. Ilyas, M. Altaf.
 2013.
-Diversity and Ecology of Parthenium weeds ar head khanki, Pakistan.
+Diversity and Ecology of Parthenium weeds at head Khanki, Pakistan.
 Lambert Academic Publishing.

-The review paper should briefly write the aim, findings or purpose.
+The review paper should briefly consist of the aims, findings, or purpose as well.

-The Short note should not consist of more than three pages.
+A short note should not exceed more than three pages.